Warren Buffett , his stock and shares , biography , Berkshire Hathaway Incorporated ,

 1981: Munger and Buffett create the Berkshire Charitable Contribution plan, allowing each shareholder to donate some of the company's profits to his or her personal charities.

-1983: Berkshire begins the year at $775 per share, and ends at $1,310.
+1983: Berkshire begins the year at USD 775 per share, and ends at USD 1,310.

 1985: Buffett finally shuts down the Berkshire textile mills after years of sustaining it.
 He refuses to allow it to drain capital from shareholders.

 1985: Warren helps orchestrate the merger between ABC and Cap Cities.
-He is forced to leave the Board of the Washington Post [Federal legislation prohibited him sitting on the Boards of both Capital Cities and Kay Graham's Washington Post.
+He is forced to leave the Board of the Washington Post (Federal legislation prohibited him sitting on the Boards of both Capital Cities and Kay Graham´s Washington Post.)

-1986: Berkshire breaks $3,000 per share.
+1986: Berkshire breaks USD 3,000 per share.

-1989: Berkshire rises from $4,800 per share to over $8,000.
-Warren now has a personal fortune of $3.8 billion.
+1989: Berkshire rises from USD 4,800 per share to over USD 8,000.
+Warren now has a personal fortune of USD 3.8 billion.

 2004: July 29, Thursday : Susan Thompson Buffett, the wife of billionaire investor Warren Buffett and a director in his company died of a stroke while visiting friends in Cody, Wyoming.
 She was 72.
-She had shares for 3 billion $.
+She had stocks for 3 billion dollars.
+Warren was with his wife when she died.

 2006: August 30, Wednesday : Warren Buffett (76) married Astrid Menks (60).